 Building Hidden Markov Models to predict behaviour for tracks

 Drone video determined the behavioural state associated with many dives, but we only had drone video observations on ~ 6% of the total dives that killer whales performed (n=476 dives with video; n=8118 dives total on 11 whales, Table 1).
-We therefore developed hierarchical hidden Markov models (HHMM) to predict behavioural states of unknown individual dives and tracks (series of dives), and to define track structure using CATS time-depth data and a synchronized drone videos (Leos-Barajas et al., 2017).
+We therefore developed hierarchical hidden Markov models (HHMM) to predict the types of individual dives as well as the behavioural categories associated with tracks, or series of dives (Leos-Barajas et al., 2017).
+The HHMM was also used to define track structure using CATS time-depth data and a synchronized drone videos.
 The individual dives and tracks informed each other jointly within the HHMM as a single hierarchical process.
-The HHMM modeled the sequence of track behaviours as an unobserved Markov chain.
-Likewise, the HHMM modeled the sequence of individual dives within each track as a Markov chain whose dynamics depended upon the behavioural state of that specific track.
-As such, the sequence of behavioural states within a track helped determine the behaviour of that track.
+The HHMM modeled the sequence of track behaviours as an unobserved Markov chain, and it modeled each sequence of individual dives within each track as another unobserved Markov chain whose dynamics depended upon the behavioural state of that specific track.
+As such, the sequence of dive types within a track was dictated by the behaviour of that track.

 A track was defined as the shortest continuous sequence of dives and surface intervals (Baird et al., 2005) that was ≥ 10 minutes in cumulative duration (sum of all the individual dives and surface intervals).
 We set 10 minutes as the track threshold to allow sufficient time for balancing of O2 stores (Kooyman and Ponganis, 1998, Butler and Jones, 1997, Ponganis, 2011) and to reduce bias in overestimating respiration rates (Kriete, 1995, Noren and Hauser, 2016, Williams and Noren, 2009).
 This time limit also incapsulate the potential for whales to carry an oxygen debt over multiple dives that is not fully repaid during a single surface interval.